Iluvitari/AZ104-Notes/Practice exam notes.md

 Tiering is only supported by blob storage and general purpose v2 Least cost method of redundancy is ZRS supported in v2/premium file/block storage.
 Not supported in V1.

+Alerting:
+Alert rules ca be configured to send emails and sms.
+They are however rate limited and only 100 emails can be sent an hour.
+Only 1 sms can be sent in 5 minutes.

+Kubernetes: